5 Flat Fee MLS Companies in Nevada

 • You’ll still need to pay the buyer’s agent commission, and FSBO homes often sell for less than agent-listed properties.

-• Handling your own home sale means taking on pricing, marketing, negotiations, and paperwork.
+• Handling your own home sale means taking on time-consuming tasks, such as pricing, marketing, negotiations, and paperwork.

 • Alternatives include flat fee agents, discount brokers, and full-service real estate agents.